Fort Lee (military base): Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Fort Lee has a humid subtropical climate, abbreviated "Cfa" on climate maps.

+Education

+All areas in Prince George County, including on-post housing at Fort Lee, are within Prince George County Public Schools.
+The Department of Defense Education Activity (DoDEA) does not operate any schools on post at Fort Lee.
+The comprehensive high school of the county is Prince George High School.